aikenkyu001/benchmarking_llm_against_prompt_formats/01_Manuscripts/arxiv_experiment_focused_paper_en.md

 ---
 title: 'Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results'
-authors: 'The SigmaSense Project Team'
+authors: 'aikenkyu001'
 abstract: |
-  This paper reports the results of a series of benchmark experiments that measure how the responses of Large Language Models (LLMs) change with the language, style, and syntactic format of the prompt.
-The purpose of this paper is not to assert a specific theory, but to provide an objective and reproducible experimental dataset that other researchers can replicate and use.
-The experiments consist of (1) code generation tasks using four natural languages and two styles, and (2) logical reasoning tasks using symbolic prompting (e.g., S-expressions, JSON) to eliminate linguistic ambiguity.
-This paper describes in detail the specific settings of each experiment, the prompts used, the models evaluated, the environment setup procedures, and the results obtained.
-Notably, this benchmark includes a novel set of tasks designed to evaluate the limits of an LLM's fundamental logical implementation capabilities, which have been difficult to assess with existing benchmarks, such as the on-the-fly interpretation of unknown formal languages and the ability to implement bug-free algorithms.
-All scripts and data are available in the accompanying public repository to allow for full replication of the experiments.
+  The responses of Large Language Models (LLMs) are highly dependent on the prompt format.
+This paper reports on a series of reproducible benchmark experiments that measure how LLM responses change according to the language, style, and syntactic format of the prompt.
+To avoid the problem of data contamination, this benchmark includes a novel set of tasks, such as using the constructed language Lojban and originally designed symbolic prompting.
+This makes it possible to evaluate the limits of capabilities that are difficult to measure with existing methods, such as the interpretation of unknown formal languages and the ability to implement complex algorithms.
+This paper provides the objective dataset obtained from these experiments and a discussion based on the results.
 ---

 # Benchmarking Large Language Models Against Prompt Formats: Experimental Methods and Results

 ## 1. Introduction

-While Large Language Models (LLMs) are being utilized in various fields for their remarkable capabilities (Zhao, W. X., et al., 2023), their performance is known to suffer from the problem of **Prompt Sensitivity**, where performance heavily depends on the design of the prompt.
+While Large Language Models (LLMs) are being utilized in various fields for their remarkable capabilities (Zhao, W. X., et al., 2023), they contain the problem of **Prompt Sensitivity**, where performance heavily depends on the design of the prompt.
 Furthermore, existing benchmarks like the Hugging Face Open LLM Leaderboard face the issue of **"Data Contamination,"** where evaluation data is included in the training data, raising concerns that models may simply be "memorizing" answers rather than demonstrating true reasoning abilities.
 These challenges highlight the difficulty of measuring the true capabilities of LLMs, especially their generalization performance on unseen problems.

 To answer the question "Why is this benchmark necessary now?" this study proposes a new evaluation axis that, in principle, eliminates the possibility of data contamination.
-Specifically, the constructed language Lojban is used, as it is highly unlikely to be in the training data.
-Additionally, **Symbolic Prompting**—the use of unambiguous formats like S-expressions and JSON to represent logic—was designed for this research.
-This approach, unlike existing **symbolic reasoning benchmarks**, aims to measure the true reasoning and adaptation capabilities for unknown formal languages by eliminating dependence on the model's memory.
+Specifically, it uses the constructed language Lojban, which is highly unlikely to be in the training data, and an originally designed **Symbolic Prompting**.
+This approach, unlike existing **symbolic reasoning benchmarks**, aims to measure true reasoning and adaptation capabilities for unknown formal languages by eliminating dependence on the model's memory.

 The lack of replicability in prompt engineering techniques is a serious issue (Vaugrante, et al., 2025).
 On the other hand, it has been shown that prompt clarity directly leads to improved human productivity (Anam, 2025), and the need for guidelines in fields requiring rigor, such as requirements engineering, has also been indicated (Ronanki, et al., 2025).
-These points suggest that research which systematically and reproducibly evaluates the impact of prompt format on model responses is of extremely high importance both academically and practically.
-Additionally, the fragility of methods like Chain-of-Thought has been pointed out (Trivedi, et al., 2023), and there is a demand for a reliable dataset on how factors like the language, style, and syntactic format of a prompt affect model responses.
+These points suggest that this study, which systematically and reproducibly evaluates the impact of prompt format on model responses, is of extremely high importance both academically and practically.
+Furthermore, while the effectiveness of methods like Chain-of-Thought (Wei, J., et al., 2022) has been demonstrated, vulnerabilities such as performance degradation with slight changes in the prompt have also been pointed out, and there is a demand for a reliable dataset on how factors like the language, style, and syntactic format of a prompt affect model responses.

 The purpose of this paper is to provide, as an objective technical document, the results of benchmark experiments that systematically evaluated LLM responses to different prompt formats.
 The experiments reported in this paper are broadly categorized as follows:

 *   **Simple Code Generation Tasks**: Evaluate the impact of prompt language and style on the success rate of basic code generation tasks using diverse natural languages such as English, Japanese, and Esperanto, in addition to Lojban.
 Lojban is a logical language that completely eliminates syntactic ambiguity, possessing unique characteristics that place it between common natural languages and formal symbolic languages.
 This property is leveraged to test whether models are merely memorizing superficial language patterns or abstractly understanding the underlying logical structure.
 *   **Logical Reasoning Tasks**: Evaluate the model's ability on more complex tasks that include multiple logical constraints or ambiguous instructions.
 This includes tests that probe the ability to interpret and execute on-the-fly fully symbolic languages like S-expressions and JSON, as well as a token-based language designed for this study.
 This allows for the observation of how a model's capabilities change across the spectrum from ambiguous natural language to strict symbolic language.

-The following sections detail the experimental environment, describe each experiment, and present a discussion of the results.
+The following sections will report on the method for constructing the experimental environment, an overview of each experiment, and the results obtained, along with an objective discussion based on those results.

 ## 2. Experimental Environment